-The AP vice-chair asked the AP whether fishing should be allowed, what types, and where.
-Another member said that if the fishery is not affecting the ecosystem, then the bottomfish and longline fleet should have the ability to go and fish in the NWHI.
-In his experience with the existing sanctuary, he found that NOS agreed to allow fishing within the sanctuary off of Maui, but did not think it would have the same effect on the NWHI.
+The vice Chair asked the AP whether fishing should be allowed, what types, and where.
+A member said that if the fishery is not affecting the ecosystem, then the bottomfish and longline fleet should have the ability to go and fish in the NWHI.
+In his experience with the existing sanctuary, he found that they agreed to allow fishing within the sanctuary off of Maui, but did not think it would have the same effect on the NWHI.

 One member asked if the sanctuary designation would take the place of the Monument.
 Another member asked if the proposal is for the existing Monument with the expansion.
-Council staff said that they are not sure With the overlay of the sanctuary and the Monument, a member asked who would have the final say and at what platform they would take this.
-Staff said they have met with NOAA GC and noted that the decision-making process would not change.
-ONMS will have to go more in depth about those details, presenting at the upcoming 187th Council meeting.
+Council staff said that they are not sure.
+With the overlay of the sanctuary and the Monument, a member asked who would have the final say.
+Staff said that they are in initial discussions with NOAA General Counsel to answer these types of questions and that the Office of National Marine Sanctuaries (ONMS) will have to go more in depth about those details and would be presenting at the upcoming 187th Council meeting.